kbaley/Coronado/README.md

 > Transfer to chequing bf: 1.00 transfer fee bf: 0.15 tax on transfer fee

 This will add three transactions: the main one and two bank fees.

 Of course, bank fee transactions can also be added manually as regular transactions with a category of "Bank Fees".

 ### Investments

-This section is more or less hard-coded to my current situation.
-It assumes all investments are in CAD and need to be converted to USD and that they can be looked up as mutual funds on globeandmail.com.

-Investment prices are screenscraped a maximum of once per day from https://www.theglobeandmail.com/investing/markets/funds/{symbol}.CF/performance/.
-Same with the current USD->CAD rate from https://api.exchangeratesapi.io/latest/?base=USD&symbols=CAD.
-This gives you a total in CAD and in USD.
-From there, correcting entries can be made to the first account marked as an investment type so bring it in sync with the current value for the purpose of net worth reporting.

-Currency and investment gain/loss are not reported separately in the correcting entry and Coronado does not store historical rates of investments or currency.
-I thought about this for a while and decided I didn't care about keeping the two concepts separate; Coronado tracks only the total value of investments in USD.
+Investments are for tracking holdings of stocks, ETFs, etc. Any changes on this page are not reflected in the net worth or other reports.
+I did this to simplify the reporting.
+Instead, the application half-expects there to be an account with type "Investment" somewhere.
+This is a holding account used to calculate reports (specifically the net worth an income reports) without having to dive into price histories for individual holdings.

+The idea is this: keep track of your individual stocks in the investments page where you can add/remove investments and update the prices.
+It will support investments in either USD or CAD.
+Canadian holdings are converted to USD using https://api.exchangeratesapi.io.
+At regular intervals (preferably as close to the end of the month as possible), click the icon on the Investments page with two arrows.
+This will reconcile the current value of your investments with what is currently reported in your "Investment" account and create a reconciling entry using the built-in "gain/loss on investments" category.
+Which means the net worth report isn't always right up-to-the-minute but is close enough for my long-term sensibilities and during times of volatility, you can always click the reconciling entry button to bring it up-to-date.

+One thing I sometimes do is, at the end of the month, delete all the intermediate ones during the month then click the reconcile button to create a single one.
+Only reason I do that is to reduce the number of "gain/loss" entries in the investment account.

+Investment price retrieval uses the Yahoo Finance RapidAPI service.
+Set the `RapidApiKey` value in `appSettings` to use this.
+Historical currency values are not stored though the app keeps track of investment prices (though not automatically).

 ## Still to come